theNewDynamic/thenewdynamic.org/content/article/2014-08-02-how-vox-media-uses-static-site-generators.md

 ---
-title: "How Vox Media uses Static Site Generators"
+title: How Vox Media uses Static Site Generators
-date: 2014-08-02T22:09:00.000Z
+date: 2014-08-02 22:09:00 +0000
-posted_date: 2015-05-02T22:09:00.000Z
+posted_date: 2015-05-02 22:09:00 +0000
 category: article
 slug: how-vox-media-uses-static-site-generators
-source:
+source: ''
 excerpt: Here's the forward thinking Vox Media on their use of Middleman as part of their publishing strategy
 tool:
 - Middleman

 ---
 I'm constantly on the lookout for sophisticated and interesting uses of static site generators.
 Here's the forward thinking Vox Media on their use of Middleman as part of their publishing strategy: